 Watch the launch video I played at my school's 2018 Winter Assembly

 I've now been working on the app for over three years, and it has only continued to grow and evolve.
 Shortly after launch, I began to hear from other schools that were interested in adopting my app to solve their own communication needs.
 The following school year, I rebranded Rider App to Trivory and started my own company, Terren LLC, in order to support its expansion into more schools.
 I am proud that Trivory has made it easier for students and families to stay connected, while also streamlining communication for schools.
-When I first started working on my app, I never would have imagined that it would grow to be used by thousands of people across three schools in my district.
+When I first started working on my app, I never would have imagined that it would grow to be used by thousands of people across four schools in my district.

 Insurt is a fun puzzle game with colorful cubes.
 It features 180 levels, difficulty selection, achievements, and a level editor, and it's available in English, Spanish, and French.